A Reconfiguration and Commentary on Revelation 1-3

 “1a To the angel of the church in Sardis write: These are the words of him who holds the seven spirits of God and the seven stars.

 1b I know your deeds; you have a reputation of being alive, but you are dead.
 2 Wake up!
 Strengthen what remains and is about to die, for I have found your deeds unfinished in the sight of my God.
 3 Remember, therefore, what you have received and heard; hold it fast, and repent.
-But if you do not wake up, I will come like a thief, and you will not know at what time I will come to you.
+If [a] you do not wake up, I will come like a thief, and you will not know at what time I will come to you.

 4 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.